schoero/unwritten/README.md

 ---

-unwritten is a cli tool to auto generate documentation from your JavaScript or TypeScript library by utilizing TSDoc or JSDoc comments.
+unwritten is a cli tool to automatically generate documentation from your JavaScript or TypeScript library by utilizing JSDoc comments and the TypeScript compiler to extract types and relevant information.

 > **Warning**
 >